FanMail: Background

 After filing for Chapter 11 bankruptcy on July 3, 1995, the group went on a recording hiatus.
 The suit was eventually settled on November 25, 1996.
 Preliminary work on their third studio album was delayed when friction arose between the group and their main producer Dallas Austin, who was at the time dating member Rozonda "Chilli" Thomas, and helped to raise their son Tron.
 Austin wanted $4.2 million and creative control on the project, resulting in a stand-off between him and the group.
 TLC eventually entered recording studios in April 1998 to start work on their then-untitled third album with Austin, who returned with a handshake agreement.
 While he contributed the most to the album and served as the executive producer, they also collaborated with long-term producers Babyface and L.A.
 Reid, as well as with Kevin "She'kspere" Briggs, Jimmy Jam and Terry Lewis.
 FanMail was initially scheduled for release on November 10, 1998, but was delayed to the first quarter of 1999.

-Meanwhile, Lisa "Left Eye" Lopes wrote and composed eight songs for the album, all of which Austin rejected, stating that they were "inferior" since she had never written a song before.
-Consequently, Lopes told MTV News in July 1998 that she decided to work on a solo album assisted by Erick Sermon, which was planned to be released before FanMail, further causing tension among the group.
-During an interview with Vibe in 1999, Lopes publicly derided her involvement in TLC:I've graduated from this era.
+Lisa "Left Eye" Lopes wrote and composed eight songs for the album, all of which Austin rejected, stating that they were "inferior".
+Consequently, Lopes told MTV News in July 1998 that she decided to work on a solo album assisted by Erick Sermon.
+The album was planned to be released before FanMail, further causing tension among the group.
+During an interview with Vibe in 1999, Lopes publicly derided her involvement in TLC, remarking: "I've graduated from this era.
 I cannot stand 100 percent behind this TLC project and the music that is supposed to represent me.
-This will be my last interview until I can speak freely about the truth and present myself on my solo project.
+This will be my last interview until I can speak freely about the truth and present myself on my solo project."